catherinevee/rds/examples/README.md

 # RDS Module Examples

-This directory contains comprehensive examples demonstrating various use cases and configurations for the AWS RDS Terraform module.
+Comprehensive examples demonstrating various use cases and configurations for the AWS RDS Terraform module.

 ## Example Overview